RoboSDK/Flow/README.md

 real time capabilities because they ignore performance in their design.
 I learned C++ using ROS, so I'm not putting it down.
 I think it's great for what it is.

-In ROS-land the major forms of communication are done through publishers and subscribers (publishers and consumers) where some loop is being done by a node object, or a while loop in the main program.
+In ROS-land the major forms of communication are done through publishers and subscribers (publishers and subscribers) where some loop is being done by a node object, or a while loop in the main program.
 This is strictly a multi-threaded form of concurrency and strong synchronization is required to communicate within callbacks.
 We all know this is not what we want with asynchronous functions.